hougesen/json2struct/README.md

 One such example is not flattening the values of maps.
 In some cases it might make sense to flatten `[{ "a": 1 }, { "b": 1 }]` into `type GeneratedStruct = [{ a?: number; b?: number }];`.
 But in most cases flattening of maps requires having preexisting knowledge about the data that should be expected.
 For that reason json2struct prefers to let the user augment the type definition after, instead of imposing it's views on the user.

 For the same reason json2struct does not take into account whether a key is actually valid in the given language.

+Since this project is mostly meant to be a way for me to familiarize myself with different langauges, the types might not be the most optimal.